Privacy Auditing Synthetic Data Release through Local Likelihood Attacks: Generative Likelihood Ratio Attack

 \subsection{Likelihood Influence as an Attack Surface}

-To begin, recall that $T,R \sim \mathbb{P}$, our goal is to infer if $x^* \in T$ given $S$ and $R$ based on Equation \ref{eq:membership_prediction}, and that we hypothesize that due to model failure, $S$ is overfit to $x^*$.
-Gen-LRA measures this overfitness to $x^*$ by formalizing an influence function defined as the difference in the estimated likelihood ratio of the synthetic dataset under two surrogate models: one trained on the original reference dataset \( R \), and another on an augmented dataset \( R \cup \{x^\star\} \).
-We define this influence function as:
+Recalling that $T, R \sim \mathbb{P}$ and that our goal is to infer whether $x^\star \in T$ given $S$ and $R$, we hypothesize that if the generator is overfit \footnote{We use \emph{overfitting} for the generator's behavior of placing excess mass near training points relative to the true population, and \emph{memorization} for its geometric manifestation in the synthetic data.
+Both notions are formalized in Section~\ref{sec:when_works}.} then $S$ carries signal of $x^\star$ specifically when $x^\star \in T$.
+Gen-LRA measures this overfitness by formalizing an influence function on the estimated log-likelihood of $S$ under two surrogate models: one fit on the reference dataset $R$, and another fit on the augmented dataset $R \cup \{x^\star\}$:

-Intuitively (see Figure \ref{fig:geometric intuition}), if the inclusion of \( x^\star \) leads to a significant increase in the likelihood of $S$ under a surrogate model, it suggests that \( x^\star \) likely contributed to the generative process.
-If the likelihood is unchanged or decreases, it implies $x^* \notin T$.
-In principle, this influence function does not necessarily need to be a measure of the likelihood ratio.
-However, there are several advantages relative to other options in that this formulation allows for a great amount of flexibility in tuning the attack, and that the likelihood ratio is invariant to encodings of the data. \begin{theorem} Let $S$, $R$ be sets of samples and $x^\star$ a new sample point with probability distributions on $\mathcal{X}$.
-Define:
+Intuitively (see Figure~\ref{fig:geometric_intuition}), if adding $x^\star$ to $R$ substantially increases the estimated likelihood of $S$, this suggests $x^\star$ contributed to the generative process.
+If the likelihood is unchanged or decreases, it implies $x^\star \notin T$.
+Using $\hat{\mathcal{I}}(x^\star; R, S)$ as the scoring function $f$ in the membership prediction rule~\eqref{eq:membership_prediction} defines the Gen-LRA attack.